tclv/SBD-Lab2/doc/manual.md

 1. The web interface, and
 2. The command line interface.

 The web interface is straightforward to use.
-To use the command line interface, first install the [AWS CLI].
+To use the command line interface, first install the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

 To copy a file